apache/commons-weaver/src/site/markdown/building.md

 under the License.
 -->

-Commons Privilizer is built using Maven 3 in typical fashion.
+Commons Weaver is built using Maven 3 in typical fashion.
 Things to know:

 ### Testing with security enabled
+The Privilizer is the fundamental "guinea pig" weaver module.
 Since the whole point of the Privilizer relates to Java security, it is only natural that its tests be executable with Java security enabled.
 It is also reasonable to test without security enabled, to show that your code works as